 - how to deal with conflicts - what should happen when a record was removed from one database, what should be done when a record was changed in both databases, how to deal with local time/locale settings etc. - this is the problem the additional data that were planned in previous step should help to solve.

-- Loading data according to user’s behaviour - the application may track how the user interacts with it and perform an analysis to predict what data they may be interested in next.
+The application may track how the user interacts with it and perform an analysis to predict what data they may be interested in next.
 Use any AI solution that works best.
 The backend may use such algorithms to push data (see notification-triggered synchronization).
 This may work for any application in which the recent user actions allow to predict what data may be needed in the nearest future, ex. a navigation map can load a map of the area location searched for last, a video/music player can load next suggested file etc.

-- Loading large amount of data when connection is fast - the application should try to avoid loading huge files using cellular network, data should be transferred in as large parts as possible to conserve the battery.
+The application should try to avoid loading huge files using cellular network, data should be transferred in as large parts as possible to conserve the battery.
 It is usually fine (unless disc space is limited) to load large files while connected to WiFi, so you should delay such transfers until WiFi is available or, even better, load any data you may predict the user would like to use before and cache it for the future use.

 Often, the user may go back to the recently visited data (ex. that important email).
 Consider using multiple levels of caching data from backend even if you don’t use any other synchronization strategy.
 Most recent data should be available right from the memory cache, but you may cache someadditional visited data using disk-based cache too.